Dictionary of Revolutionary Marxism

 SHADOW BANKING SYSTEM

 The part of the capitalist financial industry that performs the functions of banks without formally calling themselves banks, especially facilitating various types of speculation, and often without being regulated as banks by the government, including investment banking, hedge funds, exotic securities operations by insurance companies, and the like.
-Moreover, even many large banks which do call themselves banks and have their traditional banking operations regulated, also now participate in these newer, more risky, and unregulated (or less regulated) types of financial operations beyond the bounderies of what used to be considered conservative mainstream banking.
+Moreover, even many large banks which do call themselves banks and have their traditional banking operations regulated, also now participate in these newer, more risky, and unregulated (or less regulated) types of financial operations beyond the bounderies of what used to be considered conservative mainstream banking, often through subsidaries.
 Much of this involves complex and semi-mysterious new

 derivatives such as CDOs and credit default swaps, and other financial shenanigans.
 All of this goes to make up the so-called “shadow banking system” of contemporary finance capitalism.